 The Grief Series is becoming more interactive and participatory as it continues with audiences being engaged as participants and even co-creators of the work.
 Informed by rigorous research with academics, clinicians and the public, the series aims to create safe spaces where notions of grief and bereavement can be discussed and expressed openly through a range of empowering creative practice.

 Part 1, Etiquette of Grief is a playful and provocative solo show touring the UK and Europe, Part 2, The Reservation is a bespoke and intimate one to one performance made for hotel rooms in collaboration with Jaye Kearney which has toured nationally, Part 3, What is Left? is a participatory portraiture project in collaboration with Roshana Rubin Mayhew and 50 members of the public.
 What is left was exhibited in empty houses nationally in 2014-2015.
 Part 4, 'The Unfair' is a Funfair experience for town squares, promenades and public spaces in collaboration with Adam Young and Bethany Wells.
-Part 5, 'The Crossing' is part board game, part choose your own adventure book in collaboration with Matthew Bellwood and Fergus Dunnet.
+Part 5, 'The Crossing' is a collection of interactive resources to facilitate planning a funeral celebration created in collaboration with Matthew Bellwood and illustrated by Fergus Dunnet.

 For more information about each of these projects, please browse the Project pages.

 For more information about the people who have joined Team Grief so far, look at our Team page.